-If you’ve had an accident or personal injury, you’ll know the catastrophic effect it can have – not only on your life but on your loved ones too.
-We understand that choosing the right solicitor is a personal choice, and one that’s not to be made lightly.
+If you’ve had an accident or injury, you’ll know the catastrophic effect it can have – not only on your life but on your loved ones too.
+We understand that choosing the right solicitor is a personal choice and one that’s not to be made lightly.

 The amount of time between your case being settled and the moment you receive your compensation can vary, but it normally takes around 4-6 weeks, if not sooner.
-The compensation is paid by the defendant’s insurance company so we have to wait for them to release your cheque before we can pay the money into your account.
+The compensation is paid by the defendant’s insurance company so we have to wait for them to release your cheque before we can send it to you.

 The way that we work means that we only get paid when we have settled your claim.
 That means we are highly motivated to secure you the best settlement that we can.

 Yes.
 We’ll arrange for your medical assessments and any physiotherapy or rehabilitation that you might need.
-The costs of these services will be covered by the other side, so you don’t need to worry about the cost of any treatment or medication that you receive, as long as this is deemed necessary and reasonable in price.
+The costs of these services will be presented to the other side, so you don’t need to worry about the cost of any treatment or medication that you receive, as long as this is deemed necessary and reasonable in price.